laujonat/Data-Structure-Algos/dynamic_arrays/README.md

 ## C vs. Ruby

-You're likely most comfortable programming in Ruby.
-That's by design; Ruby is a readable, user-friendly language with a lot of built-in functionality.
-However, Ruby is actually a wrapper for a different language: **C**.
-C, in turn, is a wrapper for an even lower level language called *assembly language*.
-We'll get more into that in a later, optional project.
-For now, what's important to know is that there several key trade-offs that are made between Ruby and C:

 - Ruby suffers from slower runtimes than equivalent C code, but Ruby does not need to be compiled and is extremely easy to learn and fast to write
 - Ruby offers a lot of built-in functionality on top of its data structures, whereas C operates on a "no hidden mechanism" principle -- C doesn't mask what's actually going on behind the scenes